After reviewing this information, you will be able to:

 If you're looking for a specific journal or magazine, the best one of the best place to go is our Journal's List here at Memorial Library.
 First, click on the "Journals List" tab above the search bar in the middle of the Library Home page.

 Then search for your journal or magazine.
 You can do this in a variety of ways.
 First, you can search for the journal or magazine by the title or title words.
-There's also a search option for seeing journals by topic.
-Lastly, there's an alphabetical list where journals and magazines can be found, based on their first letter.
+You can also search by part or whole of the journal's ISSN number.

 Once you've found your journal, take a closer look at the entry.
-Look under the title for Peer Reviewed to indicate if the journal uses the peer review process.
+Look under the title for an icon that says Peer Reviewed to indicate if the journal uses the peer review process.

 Searching Ulrich's Periodical Directory